Volumes of moduli spaces of hyperbolic surfaces with cone points: Introduction

 Via relations between intersection numbers on $\overline{\modm}_{g,n}$, the polynomials $V_{g,n}(\mathbf{L})$ were proven in \cite{DNoWei} to satisfy the following relations:

 These relations were generalised in \cite{DuSim}.
 The relations \eqref{limit} evoke the idea of a $2\pi $ limit of a cone angle, however until now no geometric meaning has been deduced from these relations.
 This is because evaluation of the polynomials does not necessarily correspond to volumes close to the limit $\theta\to 2\pi$.
-One outcome of this paper is to describe occurrences when these relations do and do not have geometric meaning.
+One outcome of this paper is to describe occurrences when the relations \eqref{limit} have geometric meaning.